 In Dave DeWitt’s ‘The Field Guide To Peppers,’ we learned that transplanting to appropriately sized pots leads to faster growth than moving directly into a huge pot.
 We’re not sure about the science behind this, but we have always had very fast-growing peppers using this method.

-From your seedling trays, move the jalapeño plants to 3-4″ pots with fresh, pre-moistened soil.
+From seedling trays, move the jalapeño plants to 3-4″ pots with fresh, pre-moistened potting soil.
 This will be their home for the next several weeks until they are ready to be moved into a final container.

 Pruning Jalapeño Peppers

 Once your jalapeño plants have been alive for about 6-8 weeks, it is time to consider pruning.
 Pruning is the process of snipping away a portion of the plant to allow new growth to develop.
+The purpose of pruning is, in theory, to keep the plant lower and sturdier.

 How to prune peppers (video):

-Picking a Container for Jalapeños
+Picking A Container For Jalapeños

 While your jalapeño peppers are growing, you can take the time to search for the perfect container.
 This will largely depend in your personal preference, but there are some factors to consider.
+Namely, how much space can you devote to your jalapeño plants?

 The ideal container size for peppers will be different for each pepper variety.
 However, the rule of thumb is that the larger the pepper, the larger the pot should be.